Duke-LeTran/docker-tutorial/README.md

 * a docker Volume can help persist data, help organize data within a container - it's whole full class in Docker

 ## B. Quick start
-* `docker build .` : this generates an image from the Dockerfile in the current directory
+* `docker build -t duke_app:test .` : this generates an image from the Dockerfile in the current directory
 * `docker run <image>` : this creates a container from the image
 * `docker start <container>` : this starts an existing container
 * `docker compose up -d` : this turns on all the services of a `docker-compose.yml` file in detached mode